Darnell McDonald: New York Yankees

 On July 4, 2012, McDonald was claimed off waivers by the New York Yankees.
-McDonald made his Yankee debut on July 7, 2012 against his former club, the Boston Red Sox.
+McDonald made his Yankee debut on July 7, 2012, against his former club, the Boston Red Sox.

 In accordance with the Yankees' appearance policies, he cut off his trademark dreadlocks and offered to donate them to charity.
 He was demoted to the Scranton Wilkes-Barre Yankees on July 17, and elected free agency on October 6, 2012.

 Chicago Cubs

 On January 10, 2013, McDonald signed a minor league contract with the Chicago Cubs.
+On August 11, the Cubs selected McDonald's contract, adding him to their major league roster.
+In 25 games for Chicago, he hit .302/.351/.434 with one home run and five RBI.
+On October 9, McDonald was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs.

-He was promoted from the Iowa Cubs minor league club to Chicago on August 11, 2013.
-He announced his retirement on his Instagram page on April 6, 2014, a few days later it was announced that he was hired by the Cubs as a baseball operations assistant.
+McDonald announced his retirement from professional baseball on his Instagram page on April 6, 2014.
+A few days later it was announced that he was hired by the Cubs as a baseball operations assistant.

-Coaching career
+Post-playing career

 McDonald was named as a coach for the AZL Cubs of the Chicago Cubs organization for the 2019 season.
+In 2023, he joined NESN as an in-studio commentator for Boston Red Sox broadcasts.
+He was not brought back for the 2024 season.